 What do you get with The Spheal Deal Special Research ticket in Pokémon Go?

 Like any other Community Day, during the event spawns get boosted for a select member of the roster, as well as their evolutions.
-The January 2022 Community Day event will feature Spheal, and its evos, so it’s a bit of strange and lesser-known choice.
+The January 2022 Community Day event will feature Spheal, and its Evos, so it’s a bit of a strange and lesser-known choice.
 You do not need to purchase the Special Research ticket to participate in the Community Day event.
 But yes, there is a premium variant of the event.

 There will also be a handful of rewards, such as incense, more Poké Balls, Poké Balls, Great Balls, along with rare candy and Stardust.
 The extra items are nice, and the XP to raise your rank is pretty cool too.
 The biggest bonus for most Trainers are the Charged Moves, Powder Snow and Icicle Spear.
 These two are unique to Walrein during the event, so grab them while you can.

 There will be a Special Research project that allows you to get your hands on an increased number of encounters of not only Spheal, but also their evolved forms.
 That’s where the paid version comes in.
 You can get the special Community Day ticket and gain access to a unique run of quests to unlock more rewards.
 Should you do that?